grahampugh/munki-catalog-admin/README.md

 | pkgs \| pkgs \| Can change pkgs | Edit pkginfo files - i.e. add/remove catalog array entries |
 | pkgs \| pkgs \| Can delete pkgs | Delete pkginfo files and packages from the repository |

-Superusers automatically have all permissions.
+Superusers (including the 'admin' account) automatically have all permissions.
 Users given 'staff' rights can access the admin console.